Mrz-crypto/password-caputur/README.md

 - If you need to remove sensitive data from the repo, use history rewrite tools carefully.
 warning:
- creator is not responsible for any cused using this code and tools user is self responsible for it. made for only educational purpose only.
+ creator is not responsible for any cused using this code and tools user is self responsible for it. made for only educational purpose only
+  For more update about this repo visit: https://github.com/Blackeye-0335/I_can_see_u.git (for latest updates and glitches)